dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 It's clear now that the most important choice for a programmer is what should be a program behavior **in _release_** when runtime check reveals an error.

-The key take away here is that `assert(_:_:file:line:)` and `assertionFailure(_:file:line:)` let program fail *not so badly*.
-For example iOS app may have corrupted UI (since some important runtime checks was failed) but wan't crash.
+The key takeaway here is that `assert(_:_:file:line:)` and `assertionFailure(_:file:line:)` let program fail *not so badly*.
+For example, iOS app may have corrupted UI (since some important runtime checks were failed) but won't crash.

-But that scenario may easy be not the one you wanted.
+But that scenario may easily be not the one you wanted.
 You have a choice.

 ## `Never` Return Type

 `Never` is used as a return type of functions that unconditionally throw an error, traps, or otherwise do not terminate normally.
-Those kind of funstions do not actually return, they **never** return.
+Those kinds of functions do not actually return, they **never** return.

 Among five terminating functions only `preconditionFailure(_:file:line)` and `fatalError(_:file:line)` return `Never` because only those two functions unconditionally stop program execution therefore never return.